 Do you remember grabbing that box of dried out Snackwells because you wanted a cookie without the fat?
 What about fat-free cheese & frozen yogurt?
 My personal favorite was Lays WOW fat-free potato chips that came with a tiny warning that it may cause intestinal distress and potential explosive diarrhea.
 I always envisioned needing to eat these while sitting on a toilet for obvious reasons.

 And what about eggs?
 Or coffee?
 We’ve had conflicting reports for decades about what is good and bad.
 But through all of these conflicts, there is one way of eating that seems to rise to the top when it comes to health.

 The Mediterranean Diet

 The Mediterranean diet was in the news again for being one of the most nutritious ways to eat.
-Reason being is the focus on whole unprocessed foods where fat is not demonized but rather esteemed.
-The diet encourages fruits, veggies, nuts, legumes, whole grains, fish, lean meat, eggs, and high quality healthy fats.
+The reason is the focus on whole, unprocessed foods where fat is not demonized but rather esteemed.
+The diet encourages fruits, veggies, nuts, legumes, whole grains, fish, lean meat, eggs, and high-quality, healthy fats.